Skip to content

 • Height: 85.4 meters

 Mjostarnet was officially crowned the tallest all-timber building in the world by CTBUH (Council on Tall Buildings and Urban Habitat) after its official opening in Spring 2019.
+As of August 2022, it has been surpassed by the Ascent MKE, standing at 87 meters in Wisconsin, Milwaukee.

 It is a mixed use building – functioning as a hotel, office and residential space.